breezeight/nicola_blog/_guides/emberjs.markdown

 * ember-handlebars
 * ember-routing

+How deprecations are handled: [ALapAround] VIDEO min 17:00:
+  * Deprecation are not bad, removal are bad.
+That's why Ember want to deprecate as soon as possible to give you time before removal.

+How feature flag are handled: [ALapAround] VIDEO min 13:00

+### Metal Package

-* Metal package: consists of several foundation technologies: observers, bindings, computed properties, and a run loop.
+* consists of several foundation technologies: observers, bindings, computed properties, and a run loop.

+  * Is the module with least dependencies.
+It's like the Kernel of the Ember project.
+Optimisation stuff goes here.
+[Ref: ALapAround]

+### Runtime Package

-* Runtime package:  provides the Ember object system along with a handful of useful classes.
+* provides the Ember object system along with a handful of useful classes.
 The object system is built with many of the foundational technologies implemented in metal, but exposes them in a much cleaner way to the application developer.

-* Ember-views package: is pretty self-explanatory, it's the Ember view system built on top of the runtime.
-On top of that, is the ember-handlebars package which depends on ember-views to provide auto-updating templates on top of the Handlebars templating system.

-* Ember-routing package: provides the system responsible for maintaining the application structure and state.
-It allows to connect the views to specific parts of your app as well as transitioning between states.
-For more details see the Router code source

-### ember-runtime/lib/system/core_objects.js
+  * Depends on ember metal

+ember-runtime/lib/system/core_objects.js:

 * function makeCtor() // ritorna Class
 * var CoreObject = makeCtor(); //CoreObject è contruito da makeCtor()
 * CoreObject.PrototypeMixin = Mixin.create(...)

+[ALapAround] VIDEO min 23:00: A lot of stuff in this module will be removed in the 2.x cycle

 ### ember-runtime/lib/system/object.js

+### Container package

+[ALapAround] VIDEO min 35:00

+Responsability:

+* is responsible for managing instances, give you instances and caching them
+* The container uses the resolver to go grom internal name to location on disk

+container.register
+container.lookup
+container.inject

+registry.container to create multiple instances, use cases:
+* app.reset() for test -> limitation for parallel test
+* registry.container()
+* Usefull for fastboot min 44:00 [ALapAround] how the fast boot visit method works

+### Ember-views package

+is pretty self-explanatory, it's the Ember view system built on top of the runtime.
+On top of that, is the ember-handlebars package which depends on ember-views to provide auto-updating templates on top of the Handlebars templating system.

+### Ember-routing package

+provides the system responsible for maintaining the application structure and state.
+It allows to connect the views to specific parts of your app as well as transitioning between states.
+For more details see the Router code source

 #Ember Data